 We are one of the few top-tier firms that can be adverse to major financial institutions such as Bank of America, Deutsche Bank, Goldman Sachs, UBS, J.P.
 Morgan Chase, Credit Suisse, Citigroup, Nomura, Capital One, and Barclays.
 Because we have no transactional department, we have no deal business to protect.
 Nor do we have “business conflicts.”
-As a result, we have been free to pioneer actions against the world’s largest banks, taking on essentially the entire financial industry To date, Quinn Emanuel’s financial litigation practice has secured over tens of billions in settlements and awards from these global financial giants.
+As a result, we have been free to pioneer actions against the world’s largest banks, taking on essentially the entire financial industry To date, Quinn Emanuel’s financial litigation practice has secured dozens of settlements from these global financial giants.

 We should note we are equally adept at defending cases where these financial instruments are involved.

 Our clients include banks, insurers, reinsurers, hedge funds, corporations and other market participants, as well as the federal government.

 Below are examples of currently pending cases and recent achievements.

 We also represent court-appointed litigation trustees, creditor’s committees, and debtors in complex financial litigation.
 Representative engagements include: